How to Crochet Edges & Make Crochet Borders on Patterns

 You can learn basic crochet stitches with our helpful page, 20+ Basic Crochet Stitches.
 With that guide, you will be walked through the most popular stitches you'll need to know when learning crochet.
 There are written instructions and links to our video tutorials as well.
 It's such a great page and incredibly helpful for beginners.

-On this page, we are going over the anatomy of crochet stitches so that you can better understand patterns, tutorials, and other crochet terminology.
+On this page, we are going over crochet stitch anatomy so that you can better understand patterns, tutorials, and other crochet terminology.
 Although this seems super simple, it helps beginners to see and fully comprehend crochet from the very start.

 What is a crochet stitch?